leee0000n/Chess-Engine/README.md

 # Chess Engine

-This project is a chess engine designed to let users play against the chess engin or another human player.
-It uses Minimax and Alpha Beta Pruning to calculate the best move.
-The project is a desktop application which provides a Chess board to play and a Chess engine which can play moves on the board.
-The chess engine is it's own standalone module and can be used in other projects as a bot opponent.
+This project is a chess engine designed to let users play against the chess engine or another human player.
+The project is a desktop application that provides a chessboard to play and a Chess engine that can make moves on the board.
+The chess engine is its own standalone module and can be used in other projects as a bot opponent.

 ## Table of Contents
   - [Demo Video](#demo-video)